giovannymassuia/spring_graphql_kickstart/README.md

-# Spring Boot GraphQL simple projetc
+# Simple Spring Boot GraphQL app

 ## How to test
 - Run the project